cyverse/atmo-workshop-scripts/README.md

 #### Summary:

 Update the allocation unit limit for multiple accounts as admin.
+By default AU count lower than current one is not applied.

 #### Options: